EricssonResearch/kollagen/README.md

 This is a header-only data generator library which generates multi-agent pose graphs.

-⚠️ __NB:__ Some of the pronounced features (such as generation from json files) is currently under development
+⚠️ __NB:__ Some of the pronounced features (such as generation from json files) are currently under development

 ## Overview of the generation procedure